wooilahn/Graduate-Projects/README.md

   - Reason: The most general problem that people face when they order delivery food is the lack of people to order together.
 This is the main reason why we picked this HMW question.
 As mentioned in the problem background, this question is related to the lack of people to order together with the student who lives alone in the KAIST dormitory.

 - Second Question) 6.
 HMW make the cost for delivery food reduce?
-  - Reason: The biggest problem why people avoid to enjoy delivery food alone is due to the high cost of some menus that has a bigger size than for one person.
+  - Reason: The biggest problem why people avoid to enjoy delivery food alone is due to the high cost of some menus that have a bigger size than for one person.
 Also as delivery takes some delivery fee for each order, the frequency and amount we have to pay for each delivery increases.
 These factors seem to be the major factors that make people afraid of ordering delivery alone but go out to eat.

 - Third Question) 12.
 HMW satisfy people’s various needs for food?
   - Reason: Most people would like to eat a varied menu in one meal.
-However, economic constraints and leftovers make them difficult to enjoy this experience.
-In other words, they have difficulties on deciding only a limited amount of food for each delivery because of the diverse menu.
+However, economic constraints and leftovers make it difficult to enjoy this experience.
+In other words, they have difficulties deciding only a limited amount of food for each delivery because of the diverse menu.
 So we thought that if we could solve the diverse needs of each person, it will be a solution that can satisfy many users.

 ## Solution ideas for your HMW questions
 - First Question) 1.
 HMW make people not care about the number of people they need?